WillDcodes/hello-world/README.md

 # hello-world
 my first repository
-I'm rookie and a vet.
+I'm a rookie and a vet.